 The Good, The Bad & The Buggy: Almost Human (2013-14)

 Despite J.J.
-Abrams being an executive producer on the show, Almost Human was not renewed for a second season by Fox because it lost a ratings war in the time slot.
+Abrams being an executive producer on the show, Almost Human was not renewed for a second season by Fox because it lost a ratings war in its time slot.
 That being said, the myopic politics of Hollywood may not be the only reason for the show not taking off.
 There were too many writers on the show and as much as I love episodic television fiction (especially in the broader genre of fantasy) the trend is toward serial structure emphasizing cliffhangers and soap opera drama for the core relationships of characters.
 Almost Human did not follow this structure.
 The show had great promise and picked up a fan following, but it also had some critical weaknesses.
 This list like other Good, Bad & Buggy lists examine the best, worst and oddest parts of the series.

 1. Who's on First - Kennex and Dorian

-Each episode focuses on the detective partnership of neo-luddite, John Kennex and his android sidekick, DRN-class "Dorian".
+Each episode focuses on the detective partnership of neo-luddite, John Kennex, and his android sidekick, DRN-class "Dorian".
 Dorian helps Kennex overcome his personal prejudices against artificial intelligence by revealing his genuine personality that is conscientious and kind.
 Kennex appreciates that although Dorian may have no soul per se, he has a heart that is true and can even be broken.
 Kennex and Dorian are an odd couple and Kennex remains resistant to opening up to the android, but each episodes establishes how Kennex is warming to Dorian.
-A lot of that amiability is achieved through witty repartee and friendly teasing between the pair.
+A lot of that amiability is achieved through witty repartee and friendly teasing for the pair.
 This also makes their relationship endearing and amusing for the spectator.

 2. Staying Punctual - Kennex Intolerance

-In the series opener, Kennex reveals that he is absolutely no-nonsense and a bit of a rogue detective in the department when he tosses his standard issue android partner out of his car and watches it tumble across the highway and get crushed by a speeding bus.
+In the series opener, Kennex reveals that he is absolutely no-nonsense and a bit of a rogue detective in the department, especially when he tosses his standard issue android partner out of his car and watches it tumble across the highway and get crushed by a speeding bus.
 The act is quite impromptu and aptly sets up Kennex's personal woes and sensitivities with great pomp and punctuality.